leosp1983-2/thanos-ansible-bootstrap/README.md

 ## Please note that we are doing unencrypted traffic between the sidecars and the S3 storage.
 SSL Certificate can be added
 ## Still missing: thanos store gateway to get old data out of the minio S3 storage.
 Will add that soon!

-### Requirements: Please note that you have to have docker, docker-compose as well as ansible installed ###
+### Requirements: Please note that you have to install docker, docker-compose as well as ansible first ###

 ansible-playbook up.yml